codeworksacademy/challenges.codeworksacademy.com/README.md

-﻿# CodeWorks [NAME]
+﻿# CodeWorks Challenges

 ## Overview

-Welcome to [NAME], the platform designed to empower your career through software development!
+Welcome to Challenges, the platform designed to empower your career through software development!
 This repository houses a comprehensive system for developing complete applications, receiving valuable feedback, and grading your projects.
-Additionally, [NAME] encourages you create challenges for your peers, showcase your evolving skills, and build a robust portfolio to propel your career in software development.
+Additionally, Challenges encourages you create challenges for your peers, showcase your evolving skills, and build a robust portfolio to propel your career in software development.
 No more excuses of not having ideas of what to build!

 ## Features